 - We have previously advised you that we disagree with your view on the matter,

-- Your written correspondence suggests you intend to formally dispute your land tax assessment,
+- Your written correspondence suggests you intend to formally dispute your assessment,

 Pay your land tax while waiting for a decision

-If your land tax is due for payment, either in full or by instalment, you should pay the amount owing while you are waiting for a decision.
-If you do not pay your assessment by the due date, interest may accrue daily on any outstanding amount regardless of whether you have requested an amendment or lodged an objection.
+If your tax is due for payment, either in full or by instalment, you should pay the amount owing while you are wait for a decision.
+If you do not pay your assessment by the due date, interest may accrue daily on any outstanding amount regardless of your amendment request or objection.

 You may be able to pay a provisional amount, but you must contact us on 13 21 61 to discuss this.

 If you have paid or partially paid your assessment, and we amend your assessment or fully or partially allow your objection, we will refund any overpaid tax.

 If we do not amend your assessment or your objection is disallowed, you may be liable for interest on the outstanding portion of your liability, calculated at the market and premium rates from the original due date shown on your assessment notice.
 You may also lose the option to pay the assessment by instalments.